 By Joe Passov

-This summer, the spotlight shines again on Pinehurst and St. Andrews.
-The U.S. Women’s Open returns to Pine Needles for the fourth time in early June; the 150th Open Championship checks into St. Andrews in mid-July.
+The 2022 summer spotlight shined again on Pinehurst and St. Andrews.
+The U.S. Women’s Open returned to Pine Needles for the fourth time in early June; the 150th Open Championship checked into St. Andrews in mid-July.
 By sheer coincidence, I first visited Pinehurst in April 1992, St. Andrews, Scotland in September 1992.
 In the three decades since, I’ve revisited both golf havens on multiple occasions.
 Nothing in 30 years has changed my early opinions: Pinehurst is the spiritual home of golf in the United States and St. Andrews the spiritual home of golf in Scotland — and for the rest of the world.
 There are no two places on earth where the senses are so saturated by golf.
 For all the traits they share, Pinehurst and its surrounding communities and St. Andrews with its web of proximate villages could be considered first cousins, perhaps even siblings.
 Yet their differences highlight how special and unique each destination is.

 Setting the Mood